Moses is still on Mount Sinai with God. He has received the Ten Commandments and had many of them expanded and explained by God himself.

 Which is what makes Jesus coming to earth so magnificent.
 Jesus is God’s very presence because he is God himself.
 In fact, John 1 calls the act of Jesus coming in the flesh, him “tabernacling” among us.
 Jesus is the tabernacle because he is the tent in which God fully dwells.

 What’s also amazing, is how Jesus doesn’t just fulfill the tabernacle itself, but every part of the tabernacle.
-He is actual holy of holies because he is the actual presence of God.
+He is the actual holy of holies because he is the actual presence of God.
 Jesus is the bread of life who is present for his people.
 He is the light of the world that shines on them eternally with his protection.
-He is the final sacrifice on the altar that allow us to enter into the holy place of God.
+He is the final sacrifice on the altar that allows us to enter into the holy place of God.

 Furthermore, at Jesus’ death, the most dense, most ornate, most sacred curtain covering the holy of holies ripped open.
 This is to show us that there is no longer separation from God and his people.
 Since we couldn’t get into God’s presence by ourselves, Jesus has made a way for God’s presence to come to us.
 Now all who belong to Jesus have been turned into little tabernacles in which he dwells through the Holy Spirit.
 And eventually, Jesus will return and transform the whole world into his new tabernacle.
 For he will dwell in it with us forever.